frequently asked questions

 Two sessions a day is the maximum number of treatments that a person can undergo.
 For most people one session a day is enough.
 Two treatments a day is only recommended for athletes undergoing intense training camps or people with severe injuries or conditions.

 No, the liquid nitrogen that is used as a chilling agent does not come into contact with your skin.
 Nitrogen is nontoxic, and nonflammable it comprises 78% of the air we breathe.
 A trained operator is always present during the treatment to control the temperature and monitor your comfort.
 There are no locks or latches on the door so you are able exit the cryochamber easily and quickly anytime.

 Who shouldn’t use it?

 Anyone who is currently sick, pregnant, has severe, unmanaged hypertension (BP> 180/100), has a cardiac pacemaker, is being treated for cancer, has deep vein thrombosis, acute or recent myocardial infarction, uncontrolled seizures, fever, unstable angina pectoris, severe Raynaud’s syndrome, cold allergy, acute kidney and urinary tract diseases, or is under influence of drugs or alcohol.

 What if I am claustrophobic?

-Because the cryo machine is open at the top and adjusted to fit the height of the client, your head and neck are always above the opening so you are not totally enveloped.
-The cryo machine has a door that is closed by 3 small magnets, it cannot be locked so you always have control over being in the machine.
+Because the cryosauna is open at the top and adjusted to fit the height of the client, your head and neck are always above the opening so you are not totally enveloped.
+The cryosauna has a door that is closed by 3 small magnets, it cannot be locked so you always have control over being in the chamber.
 You can stop the procedure at anytime by telling the operator or you can simply push open the door and step out.
 A trained operator is with you during the treatment at all times.

-Do I take a shower before or after using the cryo?
+Do I take a shower before or after using the cryosauna?

-No. The session is completely dry, so you don't need to worry about showering before or after stepping into the machine.
+No. The treatment is completely dry, so you don't need to worry about showering before or after stepping into the machine.

-I have metal or plastic implants in my body can I do cryo?
+I have metal or plastic implants in my body can I do cryotherapy?